Older dome lights use a lot of power on a boat, typically drawing just under two amps with a 20 watt bulb.

 I got our replacement bulbs from Cruising Solutions, one of TBG’s sponsors.
 They have replacement bulbs for virtually every light fixture.
 I started by removing the old bulb to see exactly what type it was — both what type of base and the wattage.
 I knew that if anything, we wanted more light in these areas, not less.
 Since I was a little confused by all the options, I picked out what I thought we wanted, then called and double-checked before ordering.

 On Barefoot Gal, the dome lights are in areas where we wanted bright light, so we chose the 23-LED universal matrix for all of them (you can also get them that have both red and white).
-Had we wanted softer light, they have smaller arrays that draw even less power!
+Had we wanted softer light, they have smaller arrays that draw even less power (see all their LED replacements here)!

 A quick photo tour of installing them: